We all have a story.

 I did a lot of research, almost all of which they never taught me in graduate school.
 I knew as much as there was to know about the science of nutrition, but little was mentioned about getting focused on why you want to lose weight or how to stay present with your food.
 Eating mindfully, with kindness, and with intuition were protocols that I was not educated on at school.

 I know now that you cannot maintain weight loss without them.
 It’s not negotiable.

 I was fortunate.
 I had always been curious about the connection between food and health.
 Food as medicine was the mantra of the cooking school I attended, and knowing how to cook and eat well was an enormous advantage.
 Yet, with all my education and hands-on experience in the kitchen, I could not make permanent shifts in my thinking about diets, weight, body image, and food until I infused self-compassion and intention into my life.

 I lost the weight I wanted and I have kept it off.
 I have also grown older since then, my body is as ever-changing as my hormone fluctuations and I feel I am constantly in a phase of transition.
 It helps me to share my story because secrets indulge the shame we might have around our bodies and food.

 I have so much more to my story.
 My history with emotional eating and using food to soothe some deep trauma are among them.
 I’m so excited to announce that I am starting a podcast called Real Food Stories.
 I will be sharing my stories and history around food, cooking, and nutrition for women, as well as other people’s stories.

 I know this to be true: when we share, we heal.

 I officially launch this May 2022 and I am looking for other women to share their stories too.
-Do you have a story to tell around how you were raised with food, your culture, your family?
+Do you have a story to tell about how you were raised with food, your culture, and your family?
 If so, I would love to hear from you.
 You can be a guest on my podcast!
 Please reach out to [email protected] to let me know.